straav/Solution-Architecture-Questions/docs/business-context.md

         * What roles in that industry do customers have (e.g Healthcare: payer, provider, research, pharma, etc)
         * Are there any special industry/compliance security requirements?
         * Are there government regulations that need to be considered?
-        * Will the solution be required to run in certain Azure datacenters (Government or Geo specific)?
+        * Will the solution be required to run in certain cloud datacenters (Government or Geo specific)?
         * What log retention policies do you have?
 * Model
     * Key Concept: